Job Market Paper:

 Abstract: This paper examines the test gap in math scores between Indigenous and non-Indigenous youth in Canada.
 Using data from the National Longitudinal Survey of Children and Youth we show that after controlling for a rich set of observables, students who self-identify as Indigenous perform 0.33 standard deviations lower on a standardized math test compared to their non-Indigenous counterparts.
 We find that this test gap emerges at age 12, and it has not declined between 1996 and 2008, despite a focus from policy makers to address educational disparities during this time period.
 Counterfactual estimates from the decomposition method of Lemieux (2002) suggest that the test gap is more than eliminated after accounting for the differences in the returns to and levels of observable characteristics.
 This result is primarily driven by differences in the returns to observables.

 Abstract: From the late nineteenth century until the end of the twentieth century, the Canadian government, in collaboration with Christian churches, operated a nation-wide school system for Indigenous children.
 Indigenous children were taken from their families and placed in live-in boarding schools where they were to be converted into the Eurocentric culture of the dominant society.
 Using data from the Aboriginal People’s Surveys, the Canadian Vital Statistics Birth Database, and a historical dataset that I collect from secondary sources, I exploit regional variation in the intensity of recruitment by Indian Agents, as well as the timing of school closures and the differential resistance to closures by the Catholic church to compute causal estimates of the intergenerational effects of residential schools.
 Preliminary OLS results show that the children of residential school survivors are less likely to complete high school, despite the fact that the schools increased high school graduation among the generations who attended the schools themselves.
-Although I cannot immediately rule out that this result is an artefact of selection, I provide suggestive evidence that these findings may be a result of the schools breaking family ties between parents and children which has persisted intergenerationally.
+Although I cannot immediately rule out that this result is an artifact of selection, I provide suggestive evidence that these findings may be a result of the schools breaking family ties between parents and children which has persisted intergenerationally.

 Work in Progress: